Why You Should Never Talk to the Police

 Should I ever speak with a police officer?
 Is it ever a good idea?
 Will I look guilty if I don’t?

 Over 90% of our clients come to us after they have already given statements to police officers.
 It's natural to want to explain yourself, to give a rational reason for your behavior.
 No one wants to look bad.
-"Perhaps if I could just tell this nice officer why things went badly this one time or why I couldn't be the guy he's looking for, this case against me will just go away."
+We know that most people talk to the police thinking, “Perhaps if I could just tell this nice officer why things went badly this one time or why I couldn't be the guy he's looking for, this case against me will just go away."

 Nothing could be further from the truth.

 Know Your Rights and Remain Silent

 Let us tell you what we tell all our clients, which is a truth more important, more credible than any other truth: It is never, ever, advantageous to have a conversation with a police officer.
 Let us repeat, so it is clear: It is never ever a good idea to speak with a police officer.

 Please don't interpret this comment as a lack of respect for law enforcement.
 On the contrary, as former prosecutors, we have enjoyed great relationships with police officers.
 None of us would hesitate to call upon a police officer if we were in trouble, and we appreciate the service they provide.

 This is an entirely different context.
 When you are a suspect in a crime, the police officer's job is very different.
 Their directive, their job, is to gather any information, any evidence that may be helpful toward your prosecution.
 Consider carefully the words of the Miranda Warning, "Anything you say can and will be used against you in a court of law."
 Typically, when an officer first approaches one of our clients (before they have retained us), they actually have very little evidence linking our client to the crime.
 Therefore, it is critical to the officer to get any kind of admission.